 - To deliver Social Value and Societal Benefits to the South East Grid consortium.

-The South East Grid geographical area is defined by this map
+The South East Grid geographical area.

 Link Consortium History